Jacqueline Wolper: Early life and education

 Wolper was born and raised in Moshi, Tanzania.
-She attended Mawenzi Primary School before moving to Magrath, Ekenywa and Masai for her secondary school. she Later took Language Course in ICC Arusha and other Business Studies.
+She attended Mawenzi Primary School before moving to Magrath, Ekenywa and Masai for her secondary school.
+She later took Language Course in ICC Arusha and other Business Studies.

 Career

-Wolper entered the Tanzanian film industry in 2007 whereby the veteran actress Lucy Komba discovered and convinced her to join movie industry.
-Wolper was working at her salon where by Lucy was one of her regular clients.
+Wolper entered the Tanzanian film industry in 2007.
+The veteran actress Lucy Komba discovered and convinced her to join the movie industry.
+Wolper was working at her salon where Lucy was one of her regular clients.
 She first appeared in the movie produced by Lucy Komba “ Ama Zako Ama Zangu “ where she played as a secretary.
-She later appeared in “Oprah” in one scene where by Steven Kanumba and his boss Mtitu Game liked her and cast her in “Family Tears” and “Red Valentine”.
-Her subsequently movies includes Kipenzi Changu, Family Tears, Red Valentine, Surprise, Chaguo Langu, Candy, Taxi Driver and many more.
+She later appeared in “Oprah”, a movie by the late Steven Kanumba and his boss Mtitu Game.
+Her performance convinced the directors to cast her in further movies like “Family Tears” and “Red Valentine”.
+Her subsequent movies include Kipenzi Changu, Family Tears, Red Valentine, Surprise, Chaguo Langu, Candy, Taxi Driver and many more.

 Personal life

 Wolper began dating the popular musician Harmonize in May 2016.
 However, the pair broke up in February 2017.
 She also had a relationship with his musical partner, Diamond Platnumz.
 Despite having an interest in Kenyan culture, Wolper stated she did not want to have a relationship with a Kenyan man.

 In 2018, she announced that she had become a born-again Christian.
 Wolper is known for her controversial statements to the Tanzanian media, and she has expressed fear of being bewitched because of them.